vsajip/sarge/docs/tutorial.rst

 no reason to shy away from providing the functionality altogether.
-Such issues do not occur on Windows, for example: because Windows doesn't have a ``fork()`` system call, child processes are created in a different way which doesn't give rise to the issues which sometimes crop up in a Posix environment.
+Such issues do not occur on Windows, for example: because Windows doesn't have a ``fork()`` system call, child processes are created in a different way which doesn't give rise to the issues which sometimes crop up in a POSIX environment.

-For an exposition of the sort of things which might bite you if you are using locks, threading and ``fork()`` on Posix, see `this post
+For an exposition of the sort of things which might bite you if you are using locks, threading and ``fork()`` on POSIX, see `this post
 <https://web.archive.org/web/20211015140727/http://www.linuxprogrammingblog.com/threads-and-fork-think-twice-before-using-them>`_.

 Other resources on this topic: